+Now you don't have to worry about it because there are lots of ways you can try to reset or recover the password before you restore the locked Dell computer to factory settings.

-A pre-created password reset disk.
+2. A pre-created password reset disk.
 Using a password reset disk is the most reliable option for resetting a password for a user account in Windows 7 on your Dell laptop & desktop, no matter how many times you have changed the password.
-Please note that it only works if you do have such a disk created previously before you forgot the password on your Windows 7 Dell computer.
+Please note that it only works if you do have such a disk created previously before you forgot the password on Windows 7 Dell computer.

 3. Password cracking software.
-There are several password cracking tool out there that can help you bypass or recover the Windows 7 password on Dell laptop & desktop, and the best of the lot is Spowersoft Windows Password Reset.
-It's the go-to tool when you need to reset the local password on a Windows 7, XP, Vista, 8, 10, as well as domain password on Windows server 2012, 2008 and 2003.
-It even gives you options to delete an unwanted account or add a new admin account.
+There are several password cracking tool out there that can help you bypass or recover the Windows 7 password on Dell laptop & desktop, and the best of the lot is Spower Windows Password Reset.
+It's the go-to tool when you need to reset the password on a Windows 7, XP, Vista, 8 and 10.
+It even gives you options to add a new admin account.

 Step 1: Use the program to create a password reset disk for Windows 7

 In the main screen click the USB device button, and in the next screen hit the Begin burning button, the program will start creating the Windows 7 password reset disk on your media.

 When the process completes, remove your USB flash drive from the computer, and put it into your locked Dell computer.

 Before attempting to reset your Dell computer Windows 7 password with the disc, make sure that you change the boot order of the computer's base configuration on your Dell machine (called the BIOS) to boot from the disc you just created, rather than a default Windows installation.